agnescameron/blog/_posts/2024-12-12-satellite.md

 <span class="marginnote">
 	<img src="{{ '/img/bellingcat/tayan-small.gif' | prepend: site.baseurl }}" alt="main"/>
-	timelapse of pausing then spreading bauxite mine expansion around the Kapuas river, near the village of Tayan Hilir, Indonesia
+	timelapse of pausing then spreading bauxite mine expansion around the Kapuas river, near the village of Tayan, Indonesia (Google Earth Engine/Landsat 8)
 </span>

 A [2015 study](https://www.iss.nl/sites/corporate/files/CMCP_81_Pye_et_al.pdf) of land grabs in the region directly linked the drying of a lake to bauxite mining expansion in 2013-14, and named bauxite extraction as part of a linked set of extractive industries encroaching on indigenous peoples’ livelihoods.
 While bauxite extraction slowed after Indonesia’s 2014 policy to end exports of the mineral, local people have been offered little other than financial compensation (‘dust money’) for the damage done, with mines still expanding in some areas, and little to no remediation with topsoil.